-While studying the art and architecture of each region in the Middle Ages and the Early Modern period (1000-1700), you will examine how the Mediterranean Sea connected peoples of varying cultural and religious backgrounds.
-You will also reflect on the modern afterlives of Palermo and Barcelona, considering how the medieval and early modern past of these now distinctly different regions still inform contemporary concerns on immigration and European political identity.
+While the course focuses on the art and architecture of each region in the Middle Ages and the Early Modern period (1000-1700), consideration is also given to the modern afterlives of these sites.
+Ultimately, you will examine how the medieval and early modern past still inform contemporary concerns on immigration and European political identity.

 The seminar will be led by Professor Sean Nelson, whose research and teaching interests focus on cross-cultural dialogue between Early Modern Florence and the Islamic lands, predominantly the Mamluk Sultanate and the Ottoman Empire.